-The Western Balkans Process – also known as the Berlin Process – is a joint initiative of 16 European countries and the European Commission.
+The Berlin Process Western Balkans – also known as the Berlin Process – is a joint initiative of 16 European countries and the European Commission.
 It supports the efforts to integrate the region into the European Union and foster regional cooperation.
 The Process covers areas such as the resolution of bilateral disputes, endorsement of rule of law, connectivity, and economic development as well as strengthening the cooperation in education, science (research and innovation) and inter-societal dialogue.

-On invitation of the German Federal Chancellor Angela Merkel, the launching summit of the Western Balkans Process on the level of Heads of State and Government was held on 28 August 2014 in Berlin.
-Subsequent summits were held in Vienna (Austria) in August 2015, Paris (France) in July 2016, Trieste (Italy) in July 2017, London (UK) in July 2018, Poznań (Poland) in July 2019, Sofia (online) in November 2020, and Berlin (online) in July 2021 and, in Tirana (Albania) in September 2023.
+On invitation of the German Federal Chancellor Angela Merkel, the launching summit of the Berlin Process Western Balkans on the level of Heads of State and Government was held on 28 August 2014 in Berlin.
+Subsequent summits were held in Vienna (Austria) in August 2015, Paris (France) in July 2016, Trieste (Italy) in July 2017, London (UK) in July 2018, Poznań (Poland) in July 2019, Sofia (online) in November 2020, in Berlin (online) in July 2021 and, in Tirana (Albania) in September 2023.

 17 parties are currently involved in the Process: Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, France, Germany, Greece, Italy, Kosovo*, Montenegro, North Macedonia, Poland, Serbia, Slovenia and the United Kingdom as well as the European Commission.